wadewegner/wadewegner.github.com/_posts/2018-01-02-using-salesforce-dx-with-trailhead.md

 This is a great way to discover some of the useful data import/export commands in the CLI.

 1. Open your scratch org and enter your data.
-Yes, you can do this through other tools, but let's face it: the app you've built is likely the best interace for creating your data.
+Yes, you can do this through other tools, but let's face it: the app you've built is likely the best interface for creating your data.

 2. Use the CLI to write a query that will grab the data you added: `sfdx force:data:soql:query -q "SELECT Waypoint_Name__c FROM Waypoints__c"`.
 Ensure you get the data you're expecting.